mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 </tr>
 </table>

 The Mesh class includes many **CreateFrom** static methods to create a new mesh from various other geometry.
-Here is the list with description as it appears in the **RhinoCommon** help.
+Here is the list with description as it appears in the **RhinoCommon** help:

 <img src="mesh_api.png" width="100%">

-Here are a couple examples to show how to create a mesh from a brep and a closed polyline.
+Here are a couple examples to show how to create a mesh from a brep & a closed polyline:

 <table class="multiline" width="100%">
 <tr>